 Musical.ly is an awesome app that Dubsmash, Instagram and Vine users definitely need to check out.
-This is what users and parents need to know about Musically in 2018.
-We have new tips and tricks to help you get that crown in 2018.
+This is what users and parents need to know about Musically.
+We have new tips and tricks you can use in TikTok, which is the new version of the app.

 On the surface the Musical.ly app is a lip sync app, but there is more to it than that, and 60 million users are using this app regularly.
 The app even landed, Baby Ariel, one of the popular Musical.ly users on Good Morning America.